 Hardware Settings

-The Hardware page in Machine Settings configures the physical dimensions and axis orientation of your machine.
+The Hardware page in Machine Settings configures the physical dimensions, coordinate system, and movement limits of your machine.

 - Measure the actual cutting area, not the machine exterior